PROJECT OVERVIEW

 How to protect properties from unwanted visitors?

-Guided by the Double Diamond process (Discover → Define → Develop → Deliver), we first identified user types, and their needs, then iterated on potential solutions through prototyping and testing to deliver a user-centered design.
+Following the Double Diamond framework (Discover → Define → Develop → Deliver), I moved from understanding user needs to validating solutions through iterative prototyping and testing, ensuring a user-centered and scalable design.

 Discover